Master of Science in Biomedical Sciences

 FAQs

-Larkin U has several affiliation agreements with Caribbean medical schools.
-Students are guaranteed interviews at these schools, provided they meet the professional school guidelines and minimum GPA requirements during MBS program.
-These medical schools grant a MD degree.
+Medical schools located in the Caribbean grant a MD degree.
 First 2 years of the medical curriculum is taught at the school in Caribbean, the last 2 years are clerkships which are located in the United States.
 Graduates attend residency programs in the United States.
 Larkin U partners with:

 The MBS program has a 93% placement rate.
 The COBS Graduation Placement data records the number of graduates for each year since 2017.
 The data includes the number of students who are accepted into health professions school, employed in a healthcare field, employed in a research field or are in the process of applying to health professions school.
 The program has graduated 27 students since 2017.
 As of October 2020, 15% of the graduates are currently in health professions school, 31% are currently working in healthcare, 15% are currently working in research and 26% are in the application cycle for health professions school.